Sign up to our Newsletter

 Step Four: Brag a Little

-You’ve accomplished a lot to get to where you are right now, and you should tell the admissions committee about it!
+You’ve accomplished a lot to get to where you are, and you should tell the admissions committee about it!
 While you don’t want to rehash your resume, you should highlight your key strengths, skills, experiences, and attributes that make you a strong candidate.

 Some traits Cornell values in its applicants are problem-solving, leadership, and a commitment to social justice and service.
 Provide concrete examples to support these strengths and share how they will contribute to your success as a law student and lawyer.

-That said, make sure to provide examples of your prowess in context, don’t simply list your accomplishments and avoid arrogance.
-You’ve learned a lot- but not everything!
-You should be proud and honest while also highlighting your eagerness to learn and grow moving forward.
+That said, provide examples of your prowess in context; don’t simply list your accomplishments and avoid arrogance.
+You’ve learned a lot, but not everything!
+You should be proud and honest while also highlighting your eagerness to learn and grow.

 Step Five: Focus on Flow

 Ensure your essay flows as you move through different experiences.
-Make use of transition words and phrases, maintain your tone, provide logical connections, and engage your reader throughout.
+Use transition words and phrases, maintain your tone, provide logical connections, and engage your reader.

 Step Six: Include Your Research